-Continually evolving as an electronic repair company we have broadened our portfolio over the years and while professional audio remains the core of our business, we are active in display and computer based products as well.
+Continually evolving as an electronic repair company we have broadened our portfolio over the years and while professional audio remains the core of our business, we are active in display and IT products as well.

 In this knowledge and experience based business, our people will always be our greatest asset and our real point of difference.

-The late 80s saw the arrival of DAT with ADAT and Hi8 formats to follow in the early 90s (all requiring a totally new service skill set).
+The late 80s saw the arrival of DAT with ADAT and Hi8 formats to follow soon after (all requiring a totally new service skill set).
 With factory training provided by Sony and Fostex, we made the transition quickly and became major service providers for those brands plus Tascam, Yamaha and HHB.
 With the addition of Sony DDS and AIT DAT data recorders, we were repairing 35 plus units a week.
-Location Sound equipment moved away from Nagra to Fostex and HHB portable time code DAT, (with other brands to follow), while studios and post houses made the jump to TASCAM, Sony and Fostex time code machines.
-The late 90s found us becoming more and more involved with digital consoles, (initially through Yamaha with the O2R and subsequent models).
+Location Sound equipment moved from Nagra to Fostex and HHB portable time code DAT, (with other brands to follow), while studios and post houses made the jump to TASCAM, Sony and Fostex time code and multitrack machines.
+The late 90s found us becoming more and more involved with digital consoles, (initially through Yamaha’s O2R and subsequent models).
 Around this time we were also appointed national service providers for the Mackie HDR24 stand alone recorders and the D8B digital consoles.